 4 U.S. Department of State.
 Congressional Budget Justification.
-Fiscal Year 2006.
-(Contributions to International Organizations).
+Fiscal Year 2008 (Contributions to International Organizations).
 Washington, D.C. p.
-775.
+739.

-The level of the military budget is reviewed and approved annually by the North Atlantic Council's Defense Planning Committee.
+The level of the military budget is reviewed and approved annually by the North Atlantic Council.
 Individual member state contributions to the budget are based on a cost-sharing formula.
 Expenses for the various activities funded by the Military Budget may be split among 25 or 26 members, because France does not participate in all military activities.
 The U.S. contribution to NATO's military budget is provided through the Department of the Army's Operations and Maintenance account (Support for Other Nations).
-The U.S. share in 2004 ranged from 22.5% (with all 26 members participating) to 26.7% (with 25); U.S. contributions to the AWACS program ranged from 31.3% to 40.1%.
-According to the Pentagon, the U.S. contribution to the NATO military budget in FY2004 was \$ 272.2 million.
+The U.S. share ranges from 22.5% (with all 26 members participating) to 26.7%; U.S. contributions to the AWACS program is 40.0%.
+The Administration requested \$362 million in its FY2008 budget.5